 The Norwegian Aluminium producer Norsk Hydro reported that the primary global consumption had fallen by 9.41% in the first half of 2020.
 The production however, at the same time, had been steady with a surplus in the market.
 Nevertheless, the economies started to expand after the lockdowns were lifted and demand and prices were on the rise in the third and final quarters of 2020.

 The average price in the US in 2020 was 1704 USD/MT.
 The demand had plunged in the first half of 2020 as a result of shutting down of industries due to the COVID-19 pandemic.
 Economic slowdown and a surplus supply caused the prices to decline further.

-Aluminium or aluminum, as a metal, is derived from aluminum-containing minerals.
-Small amounts of Aluminum can be easily found in dissolved water.
+Aluminium or aluminum, as a metal, is derived from Aluminium-containing minerals.
+Small amounts of Aluminium can be easily found in dissolved water.
 It is light in weight and silvery-white in appearance.
-The main ore of Aluminum is bauxite.
+The main ore of Aluminium is bauxite.
 The metal is highly reactive in nature and finds application in a wide range of industries.

 |Industrial Uses||Chemicals, Cans, Foils, Kitchen utensils, Window frame, Beer kegs, Aeroplane parts, Electrical transmission lines|

 |Molecular Weight||26.981538 g/mol|